-This live, online visual arts mini-course is suited for high school students in grades 9–12 of all art backgrounds.
+If you would like a taste of the semester or full-year Beginning Drawing course, this live, online visual arts mini-course will give you that.
+This course is suited for high school students in grades 9–12 of all art backgrounds.
 A 7-week mini-course, it is a non-graded art elective intended for developing student’s artistic drawing skills.
 It is part of a step-by-step drawing series for high schoolers.
 Each session has a unique theme and focus (listed below).
 Students may sign up for multiple sessions and start the course at any session during the year.

 There is a misconception that only people with natural artistic talents can draw well.
 However, drawing is actually a skill that can be taught, as students learn to control and manipulate lines in the same way they learned to write letters.
 This step-by-step series of mini-courses aims to help students look at the world around them as forms created by lines and shapes and to then help them learn to draw in that way.
 This course is highly recommended for students who wish to learn the basics of both observation and imaginative drawing, either for fun or to prepare/improve for further art classes.